The Delaunay Density Diagnostic: Conclusions, extensions, and code

 We have demonstrated in this paper how the convergence rate of iteratively refined, piecewise linear approximations to a function can be used to assess if the function has been sampled densely enough \textit{relative} to its variation.
 Our computational technique eschews nearly any assumption on $f$ as it detects pure noise and undersampled oscillations as equivalent phenomena.
 Many extensions of the approach are plausible, including assessing convergence in other norms (as mentioned previously) and consideration of higher dimensional data sets, additional static data sets, discontinuous functions, functions with singularities, time-dependent functions, and so forth.

-To aid any interested parties in exploring these and other directions, we will soon release Python code that replicates the numerical results shown in~\cref{fig:grwk2d3d4d} for $f=g_2$.
-The parameters will be adjusted so that the requisite data and figure can be generated in minutes using a typical laptop with a standard modern python environment.
-The code will be linked from the first author's web page~\cite{akgGitWebpage}.
-We anticipate releasing a more general-purpose codebase in the future.
+To aid any interested parties in exploring these and other directions, we have released Python code and two driver scripts that effectively replicate the numerical results shown in~\cref{fig:grwk2d3d4d} for $f=g_2$ and in \cref{fig:topography} for the static topography dataset.
+The parameters were adjusted so that the requisite data and figures can be generated in minutes using a typical laptop with a standard modern python environment.
+The code is included as part of the published version of this work.
+A version of the code is also available on Github~\cite{dddrepo}.